 Quick Picks

-- Best overall: BenQ ScreenBar for the best glare control and auto-dimming.
+- Best overall: BenQ ScreenBar for the strongest glare control and overall desk-lighting performance

-- Best budget: Quntis Monitor Light Bar for the best value without paying premium-brand prices.
+- Best budget: Quntis Monitor Light Bar for the best low-cost entry point that still feels worthwhile

-- Best premium: BenQ ScreenBar Halo 2 for long workdays, a wireless controller, and rear bias lighting.
+- Best premium: BenQ ScreenBar Halo 2 for readers who want front lighting plus a more comfortable backlight setup

 Quick Comparison